zonemaster/zonemaster/docs/public/specifications/tests/Zone-TP/zone09.md

 ignores the possibility to use address records for email.

-Even if not mentioned in [RFC 2142], there are some exceptions to the rule to include MX and mail target for a domain.
+Even if not mentioned in [RFC 2142], there are some exceptions to the rule to include MX and a mail exchange for a domain.

 The purpose of a zone in the .ARPA tree is to hold infrastructural identifiers, and it is not expected that such a zone name is used as [Email Domain]